Transfer learning

 Note that the advantages might not be able to be realized unless you choose your pre-trained model and train it properly.
 E.g. you definitely don’t want to use a totally unrelated model as the pre-trained model.

-Transfer learning in MLatom
+Transfer learning from scratch

 A typical transfer learning scheme includes: